Kraligor/MarlinVyper_donotuse/README.md

 Modified bugfix-2.1.x version for use in Anycubic Vyper printers.
-The settings are mostly similar to those in CommunityFirmware6.1d.
-In order to use this firmware you need to flash your LCD with the files found in Merlin Example Configurations.

-Not all enabled features are accessible/configurable via LCD, using something like Pronterface is highly recommended.
+The settings are mostly similar to those of the [Vyper Community Edition 6.1d](https://github.com/rommulaner/Anycubic_Vyper_MB_CE_6.1d) firmware.

+In order to use this firmware you need to flash your LCD with the files found in the official [Example Configurations](https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/AnyCubic/Vyper).
+Unfortunately porting the Community Edition LCD settings to 2.1.x would require a ton of work; modifying the stock Marlin LCD firmware even more so, since DGUS displays are a pain to work with.
+As a result not all enabled features are accessible/configurable via LCD, so using a USB host control software like [Pronterface](https://github.com/kliment/Printrun/releases) or [Octoprint](https://github.com/OctoPrint/OctoPrint) is highly recommended.

+Make sure to tune your hotend and bed PID settings for your commonly used temperatures:
+Hotend (change 210 to whatever temperature that makes sense to you): `M303 E0 C8 S210`
+Bed (change 60 to whatever temperature that makes sense to you): `M303 E-1 C8 S60`

+Make sure to calibrate your E-steps.

 <p align="center"><img src="buildroot/share/pixmaps/logo/marlin-outrun-nf-500.png" height="250" alt="MarlinFirmware's logo" /></p>